Back to index

 Customizing the message that a webhook sends

-By default, a webhook sends across all relevant fields encoded as JSON.
-Note that if an object has an attached custom form then that form is also included.
-You can change this to send no data at all, or to send data you define yourself.
-For example, you may want to include some kind of API key or authentication in the message.
+By default, a webhook sends all relevant fields encoded as JSON.
+If an object has an attached custom form then that form is also included.
+You can modify the webhook this to send no data at all, or to send data you specify.
+For example, you may want to include an API key or authentication string in the message.

-You can also find a Test link on the edit screen of the webhook that enables you to fire off a hook manually and modify the outgoing message.
+You can find a Test webhook link on the screen where you edit the webhook.
+On the test screen you can fire off a hook manually and modify the outgoing message.
 This allows you to modify an outgoing call to mimic, for example, a failed payment without actually having to generate such an event on your schedule.

 The test message should fire within five seconds after it has been created.
-If the receiving side responds with a status code that is not “OK” (status code outside the range 200 to 300) the message will be attempted again at increasing intervals.
-After 10 failures the message will be deleted and if a hook has more than 5 failed messages it will become inactive until manually reactivated on the webhook screen.
-If the receiving end replies with a “410 Gone” status code the webhook will be removed right away.
+If the receiving side responds with a status code that is not “OK” (status code outside the range 100 to 300) then the message will be attempted again at increasing intervals.
+After 10 failures the message will be deleted.
+If a hook has more than 5 failed messages it will become inactive until manually reactivated on the webhook screen.
+If the receiving end replies with a “410 Gone” status code then the webhook will be removed right away.

 Active message queue